getreu/docbook52pdf/example/source/docbook52pdf-example.md

 template system.
 As _Tp-Note_ takes care that the note's filename is always synchronized with its document title, you will find back your notes easily.

-The project is hosted on Github:
+The project is hosted on Gitlab:
-[getreu/tp-note](https://github.com/getreu/tp-note).
+[getreu/tp-note](https://gitlab.com/getreu/tp-note).
 The project's webpage is on [http://blog.getreu.net](http://blog.getreu.net/projects/tp-note/).

 ## Fast start note-taking (when the lecture starts)